theanilsson/PlatformerPractice/README.md

 # PlatformerPractice
-A platformer obstacle course game using C++ that I made in my free time as part of my Udemy studies learning C++ in Unreal Engine
+A platformer obstacle course game slice using C++ that I made in my free time as part of my Udemy studies learning C++ in Unreal Engine